Discount stack first

 Where cheap turns expensive fast

-• Don't drop UM/UIM.
-California has 16.6% uninsured drivers (IRC 2023).
+- Don't drop UM/UIM.
+Roughly one in five California drivers is uninsured (IRC 2017-2023 study).
 UM/UIM is what pays your medical bills when the at-fault driver has nothing.
 Premium savings of $10 to $25 a month versus six-figure exposure.
 Always wrong.
 More: UM/UIM guide.

-• Don't lapse your policy.Even a one-day lapse resets your continuous-coverage clock.
-Next bind typically runs higher across all (illustrative, often 15 to 30%) standard carriers for the next 12 months.
+- Don't lapse your policy.Even a one-day lapse resets your continuous-coverage clock.
+The next bind often runs higher (illustrative, 15 to 30% at many carriers - though Ins.
+Code §1861.02(c) bars using the absence of prior insurance, by itself, against you) standard carriers for the next 12 months.
 The premium “savings” from not paying for a month is dwarfed by the renewal increase.

-• Don't hide household drivers.
-California §11580.1 requires disclosing every household driver.
+- Don't hide household drivers.
+Insurance Code §§330-332 make hiding a material fact - like a household driver - grounds for rescission.
 Hiding a driver and letting them drive can rescind the policy at claim time.
 We use named-driver exclusions when needed.

 When the cheap path is non-standard